SangeetaYadav-DataAnalyst/AtliQ-Hardware-Business-Insights-360_Using_Power_BI/README.md

 This project is a comprehensive Power BI dashboard developed to analyze and visualize key performance metrics across various departments at AtliQ Hardware.
 It provides actionable insights into finance, sales, marketing, supply chain, and executive operations, empowering stakeholders to make informed decisions for strategic growth.

-AtliQ Hardware, a rapidly growing company, has decided to use PowerBi for data analytics to gain a competitive edge and make informed decisions.
-This project aims to provide insights into various aspects such as finance, sales, marketing, and supply chain.

 [Link to Interactive dashboard](https://app.powerbi.com/view?r=eyJrIjoiMjliZjFjY2YtMTE4OC00NTBmLWE4ZmEtNTU5YzJhN2Q1ZTQyIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

 ## Project Overview